-I remember the day I started googling “prenatal yoga.”
+I remember the day I started googling “pregnancy yoga.”
 At thirteen weeks pregnant, I felt awesome, but I was puzzled.
 As I was coming back from my usual yoga practice, I couldn’t help wondering if I was doing the poses correctly.
 I thought, “there has to be a dedicated type of yoga for pregnant women.”
 Lucky for me, I found out there were prenatal yoga classes available in my area.

 After my first Ma Yoga class with Rachelle Luczynzki, I was sweating; I was excited, and most of all I was empowered.
 From the very first time I sat on the mat, I found a mind, body, and soul connection with the inner-me and the new life I was carrying.
 There was a greater awareness of my body and surroundings as I adjusted my yoga goals to fit in with this new community.